Membership | Price (+HST) |

 Are the trails free to access?

 Trail access points are varied as are the costs.
 Many access points are walk in and accessible by bike or transit and as a result are free.
 Parking fees do apply at metered lots for those arriving by car.
-Single-day parking passes are available as part of your General Admission, or get a year-long parking pass issued with an RBG Membership.
 Proceeds from the memberships and parking fees go towards the maintenance of these access locations as well as stewardship of the natural areas.

-NOTE: Time-ticketed parking applies to access the Arboretum during bloom season (May and June)
+NOTE: Time-ticketed parking applies to access the Arboretum during bloom season (typically May/June)

 Though hiking the trails is free, maintaining them and the nature sanctuaries (home to over 1,000 species) requires significant investment.
 Please consider support RBG’s conservation efforts with a donation.
 Learn more at rbg.ca/donate